twolfson/foundry/README.md

   Commands:

-    release <version>      Set version for package metadata and publish to registries plugins                List installed `foundry` plugins
-    completion             Get potential completions for a command.
+    release <version>      Set version for package metadata and publish to registries completion             Get potential completions for a command.
 Looks for `COMP_CWORD`, `COMP_LINE`, `COMP_POINT`.

   Options:

     -h, --help     output usage information
-    --plugin-dir <directory>  Directory to load plugins from.
-Should have same structure as `node_modules` -V, --version  output the version number
+    -V, --version  output the version number

 ```